What to do in Luxembourg gardens in Paris?

 The Parisians enjoy going there after a hard day of work, or to take their children after school, to play in one of the children’s playgrounds!
 There are numerous activities dedicated to children, such as puppet shows, slides, carousels, pony rides!
 It is usually one of the first gardens that comes to mind when people ask me where should they take their children to in Paris!

 Another very popular thing is to use your remote boat on the pond.
 Parisians will most often go to the Luxembourg gardens with their children after school, at around 4 pm, or on weekends and Wednesdays, when kids do not have class!
 You will see plenty of children in the gardens!
 Nonetheless, if you want to avoid crowds and rather spend a quiet time, don’t go there during this time and days, but the garden will definitely be less lively and some attractions like pony rides may be closed!

 The Luxembourg gardens are for everybody, the Parisians love it!

 The Luxembourg gardens are for everybody!
 There’s plenty of stuff for people to enjoy from all ages and all interests!
 There are tennis courts in the garden.
 Often, one can also come across open air concerts.
 Older Parisians also enjoy going to the Luxembourg gardens to play bridge or chess, along with a good glass of wine!
 If you are looking for a very French experience, come to the Luxembourg gardens to have a picnic.
-The Parisians often do this kind of stuff!
+The Parisians often do this kind of stuff (Look at our top 5 places for a picnic)!
 During the week they will only take a quick sandwich during their lunch break, whereas on a sunny weekend they might spend their whole afternoon there!
 Parisians love to relax and get together in parks and gardens.
 So, if you want to meet locals, spend some time in the Luxembourg gardens!

 If you feel like visiting a museum, head for the Luxembourg museum